tjorne/cph-1st-w38/README.md

     4.b Write a function that takes in an array of strings as parameter and prints each string.
     4.c Write a function that receives an integer array as a parameter and returns the sum of all elements in the array.
     4.d Write a function that receives an integer array as a parameter and returns the average value.
-    4.e Write a function that takes in an integer array as a parameter and returns the array sorted from lowest to highest value.
+    4.e Consider how you could write a function that takes in an integer array as a parameter and returns the array sorted from lowest to highest value.

 ## Task 5 - Putting it all together